Pagan & Magickal Terms and Definitions

 O - Occult to Otherworld

-Occult: "hidden" or "hidden from public knowledge"; used today for anything not widely understood and usually feared.
+Occult: "hidden" or "hidden from public knowledge"; sometimes used for anything not widely understood and usually feared by the general populace.
 Sometimes used in reference to non-mainstream things that were once secret or obscure, but are more widely available to the public today.

 Old Ones, The: all of the Gods of the many pantheons worshiped or acknowledge by ancient cultures and civilizations predating the Gods of modern and monotheistic faiths.